MOTAT – Museum of Transport & Technology

 On the weekends MOTAT has activities to keep families with children entertained.

-Join in the fun and learn about scientific principles and facts with demonstrations on Science Saturdays.
+Join in the fun and learn about scientific principles and facts with demonstrations on Science Saturdays (and Sundays!).
+Each month there is a new theme and new things to learn.

-The Print Shop is open every Sunday and you can see the printing presses in action.
+The Print Shop is open every Sunday and you can see the heritage printing presses in action.

-There are Live Days on the Third Sunday of every month from 10am to 3pm where MOTAT’s operational collection comes to life.
-The steam trains run every Live Day and the Blacksmith’s Forge operates most Days too.
+Live Days run on the Third Sunday of every month from 10am to 3pm where MOTAT’s operational collection comes to life.
+Live Days offer hours of fun and entertainment, from aviation demonstrations, rides on trains, trams and military vehicles to activations in the historic Village.

 MOTAT’s workshops are open on Live Days.
 The kids (and adults) can see passionate staff and volunteers hold talks and torus of the workshop facilities.
-There are Road Transport workshops, Telecommunication workshops, Tram Workshops and Military workshops.
+There are Road Transport, Telecommunication, Tram and Military workshops.

 MOTAT also has lots of seasonal events on each year for families.

-Such as Night Lights, STEAM Girls, OMG Tech, Christmas Lights, Slime weekends, The Great MOTAT Bear Hunt, Bubble weekend, Wild Wheels, Pasifika Vibes, Halloween events and more.
-Find out what events are on at MOTAT here.
+Such as Night Lights, Bubble weekend, Christmas Lights, The Great MOTAT Bear Hung and more.
+Find out what events are on at MOTAT.

 MOTAT CONTACT DETAILS